 Repairing and replacing mechanicals on investment property

 When we repair investment property, we always make sure the mechanicals are working properly.
-Much of our repair costs go into new hot water heaters, furnaces and air conditioners.
+Much of our repair costs go into new hot water heaters, infrared heater and air conditioners.
 If the units are getting old or show signs of failing on our flips, we will replace them.
 On the rentals we may wait to replace older units, but we will have them inspected to make sure they are safe.
 It is best not to wait with hot water heaters as they can rust out and flood a house very easily.
 I will try to keep roofs as long as possible on my rentals, but we replace them if they are worn on our flips.

 When you repair investment property it can take a lot of time and money.
 You want to make sure you are making the right repairs for what you intend to do with the property.
 I know I did not cover every repair that is needed in homes, but hopefully this gives you an idea of what I do to maximize my investment.
 Here is a great article on how these repairs and improvements may be written off on your taxes.